 To become an echocardiologist, you need specialized training and have an in-depth understanding of echocardiology.
-Being an echocardiologist, you are responsible for diagnosing and treating heart problems, detect blood clots and manage the overall condition of the heart.
+Being an echocardiologist, you are responsible for diagnosing and treating heart problems, detect blood clots, and manage the overall condition of the heart.

-Cardiac EP is a type of cardiologist who is responsible for treating rhythm problems of the heart and disorders related to blood vessels such as heart attack, valve disease and different types of arrhythmias.
+Cardiac EP is a type of cardiologist who is responsible for treating rhythm problems of the heart and disorders related to blood vessels such as heart attack, valve disease, and different types of arrhythmias.

 This branch of cardiology deals with catheter-based treatments, such as angioplasty and stenting of structural heart disorders and congenital disorders.
-Interventional cardiologists are required to complete two years of additional education and training in order to diagnose and treat different cardiovascular diseases.
+Interventional cardiologists are required to complete two years of additional education and training to diagnose and treat different cardiovascular diseases.

 Nuclear cardiology is playing an indispensable role in diagnosing heart-related issues and circulatory system disorders.
-Nuclear cardiologists use different techniques such as myocardial perfusion imaging, radionuclide ventriculography and more to assess myocardial blood flow, ischemia, infarction and contractile functions of the heart.
+Nuclear cardiologists use different techniques such as myocardial perfusion imaging, radionuclide ventriculography, and more to assess myocardial blood flow, ischemia, infarction, and contractile functions of the heart.